 All first-time applicants must pass a written (open book) test based on the Concealed Weapon License Manual.
+The fees charged by the Test Administrator include a copy of the Manual for you to keep.

 In addition, applicants for a Class 1 license must (1) complete classroom instruction, (2) demonstrate familiarity with the weapon, and (3) successfully complete a firearms proficiency (shooting) test.